Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 ```

 ### What Happens in Three.js...
-Below is the minimal version of our `Graphics.js`, which will be where we bring together everything related to 3D in this project.
-For now all we're doing is initiating the scene and starting animation with [requestAnimationFrame][requestAnimationFrame].
+Below is the minimal version of our `Graphics.js`.
+It will be where we bring together everything related to 3D in this project.
+For now, all we're doing is initiating the scene and starting the animation with [requestAnimationFrame][requestAnimationFrame].
 Another great option for controlling FPS (the heartbeat of our animation) is [TweenMax][TweenMax]!
 ```javascript{5-9}
 import SceneObj from "./Scene";